-In the main text, we note that deviations from our theory are expected at finite values of $l_H/R$, stemming from the breakdown of Hertzian contact mechanics.
-In this section, we quantify the scale of such deviations.
+In this section, we quantify the scale of deviations from our theory at finite values of $l_H/R$, stemming from the breakdown of Hertzian contact mechanics.
 In Fig.~\ref{fig:SIDeviation}, we show a series of height and pressure profiles obtained from our finite element method.
-Each profile has a different value of the sphere radius $R$ and Young's Modulus $E$, such that $\lambda$ is fixed to $\lambda=10^{-8}$, but $l_H/R$ varies (all other parameters are fixed to those of Ref.~\cite{Swaitukaitis_bouncing_2018}) and Table~\ref{tbl:s2}.
+Each profile has a different value of the sphere radius $R$ and Young's Modulus $E$, such that $\lambda$ is fixed to $\lambda=10^{-8}$, but $l_H/R$ varies (all other parameters are fixed to those of Ref.~\cite{waitukaitis_bouncing_2018} and Table~\ref{tbl:s2}).
 Fixing $\lambda$ allows us to focus solely on the finite size effects of varying $l_H/R$.

 We compare our finite element results to two different calculations.
 Firstly, we compare to analytics.
 Our theory predicts that $\t P(r)$ asymptotes to its Hertzian value, Eq.~\eqref{eq:HertzianPressure}.
 In \S\ref{sec:Asymptotic}, we showed that the height $\t h(r)$ in the contact region asymptotes to $\t h(r)=\phi_c(\lambda) h_c(r)$, where $\phi_c(\lambda)=\lambda^{1/4}$ is the height scaling of the contact region, Eq.~\eqref{eq:Scalings}, and $h_c(r)$ is the contact solution Eq.~\eqref{eq:h_c}.
 These predictions are shown in the black dashed curves of Fig.~\ref{fig:SIDeviation}.